ImaNimrod/noted-mc/README.md

 2. Deploy the Discord Bot layer:
     - Create a new [Discord application](https://discord.com/developers/applications).
 Give it a sensible name, description, etc.
     - Create and configure the application's bot with a name, icon, etc. Copy the token somewhere for later use.
-    - Ensure that under "Privileged Gateway Intents", all intent options are enabled and that under "Bot Permissions", "Send Messages" is enabled.
-Save your changes.
+    - Enable all options under "Privileged Gateway Intents".
     - Under OAuth2->URL Generator, select the scopes `applications.commands` and `bot`.
+Under "Bot Permissions", enable "Send Messages".
     - Copy the generated URL and paste it into a text channel of the Discord server you want to add the bot to.
 Confirm that the configuration is correct, and add it to your server.
     - Again, if you want the bot to be running 24/7, you will need to deploy it on a server, which means you will need to run the following steps on said server.
     - Create a `.env` file in the [discord-bot](/discord-bot) directory; inside of it, create the following enviroment variables: